-Prerequisite(s): DMA 010, DMA 020, DMA 030, DMA 040, DMA 050,
+Set 3: DMA 010, DMA 020 DMA 030 DMA 040 DMA 050

-DMA 060, DMA 070, DMA 080, and DRE 098
+DMA 060 DMA 070 and DMA 080

 This course covers fundamental principles and laws of chemistry.
 Topics include measurement, atomic and molecular structure, periodicity, chemical reactions, chemical bonding, stoichiometry, thermochemistry, gas laws, and solutions.
 Upon completion, students should be able to demonstrate an understanding of fundamental chemical laws and concepts as needed in CHM 152.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in Natural Science.
 This is a Universal General Education Transfer Component (UGETC) course.